 8. Ask them to fill out an application to volunteer and agree to a criminal background check.
 This is becoming an ever more important issue as churches routinely face lawsuits from families whose children were abused in some way by volunteers who hadn’t been properly vetted by the local church.
 Make sure you are following the policy for your local church or denomination on this because each state has different requirements.

 9. Provide a job description.
 Nothing frustrates volunteers more than not knowing what they are supposed to be doing.
 Make it explicit, and give them a time frame.
 You can always “re-up” them at the end of that time period, but they need to know that they aren’t committing to this for the rest of their lives!

 10. Invite new volunteers to fill short-term, helping roles.
 This helps them get to know the kids well and discover whether this ministry is for them.
 Consider it a trying-out process for both you and them.

 11. Train them!
 Give them the tools necessary to help them succeed.
 Pair them with experienced volunteers.
 Hold regular training sessions for all your volunteers.
 Suggest (or even provide) reading material for them.
 Encourage, challenge and support them.

-This list is not new.
+This list is not new to find volunteers.
 Variations of it have been at the core of good volunteer recruiting and training for centuries.
 The key is actually thinking far enough ahead to know what needs you have, the type of people required to meet the need and the best way to recruit them to the mission.
-Using this list can be a major step forward in that process.
+Using this list can be a major step forward to find volunteers.